How do I use Quick Search?

 Accessing Quick Search

-For this tutorial, open the MGI home page in a new window and locate Quick Search at the top center of the page.
-Scroll down this page for further instructions.
+For this tutorial, open the MGI home page in a new window and locate Quick Search at the top center of the page to get started.

 MGI Header